ublue-os/bluefin/README.md

 A familiar(ish) Ubuntu desktop for Fedora Silverblue.
 It strives to cover these three use cases:
 - For end users it provides a system as reliable as a Chromebook with near-zero maintainance, with the power of Ubuntu and Fedora fused together
-- For developers we endeavour to provide the best cloud-native developer experience by enabling easy consumption of the [industry's leading tools](https://landscape.cncf.io/card-mode?sort=stars)
+- For developers we endeavour to provide the best cloud-native developer experience by enabling easy consumption of the [industry's leading tools](https://landscape.cncf.io/card-mode?sort=stars).
+These are included in dedicated `bluefin-dx` and `bluefin-dx-nvidia` images
 - For gamers we strive to deliver a world-class Flathub gaming experience

 ![image](https://user-images.githubusercontent.com/1264109/224488462-ac4ed2ad-402d-4116-bd08-15f61acce5cf.png)